allohamora/experiments/README.md

+# Experiments
-# Git repository with my 🧪 experiments 🧪
+repository with my experience and code samples, sorted by topics.